prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/08-create-a-composite-model.md

 1. In Power BI Desktop, when the load process completes, in the model diagram, position the new table directly beneath the **Order Date** table.

-    *The table may be out of view.
-If this is the case, scroll horizontally to reveal the table.*
+    >**Note** The table may be out of view.
+If this is the case, scroll horizontally to reveal the table.

     ![](../images/dp500-8-15.png)